Group (mathematics)

-The concept of a group arose in the study of polynomial equations, starting with Évariste Galois in the 1830s, who introduced the term group (French: groupe) for the symmetry group of the roots of an equation, now called a Galois group.
+The concept of a group arose in the study of polynomial equations. Évariste Galois, in the 1830s, introduced the term group (French: groupe) for the symmetry group of the roots of an equation, now called a Galois group.
 After contributions from other fields such as number theory and geometry, the group notion was generalized and firmly established around 1870.
 Modern group theory—an active mathematical discipline—studies groups in their own right.
 To explore groups, mathematicians have devised various notions to break groups into smaller, better-understandable pieces, such as subgroups, quotient groups and simple groups.
 In addition to their abstract properties, group theorists also study the different ways in which a group can be expressed concretely, both from a point of view of representation theory (that is, through the representations of the group) and of computational group theory.
 A theory has been developed for finite groups, which culminated with the classification of finite simple groups, completed in 2004.
 Since the mid-1980s, geometric group theory, which studies finitely generated groups as geometric objects, has become an active area in group theory.